Build-Squad/influencer-marketplace/solana-python/README.md

 # XFluencer Solana Python Client

-This is a static client for XFluencer Solana program generated with anchorpy, containing instructions, accounts and errors for the program.
+This is a static client for XFluencer Solana program generated with anchorpy.
+This containing all the instructions, accounts and errors of the program.

 ## Settings